bolshchikov-public/protractor-best-practices/README.md

 The configuration file is the heart of running protractor.
 Thus, proper settings might make our life much easier.

 #### Sharding
+**Problem**: you have too many tests and now it takes too much time to run them.

-Sharding property allows to share tests between different browser instances and run them in parallel.
+**Solution**: sharding property allows to share tests between different browser instances and run them in parallel.
 For that, we need to set two propties
 ```js
 shardTestFiles: false,
 maxInstances: 2,